gravitational/teleport/docs/4.2/aws_terraform_guide.md

 Terraform v0.12.20
 ```

 You will also require the `aws` command line tool.
-This is available in Ubuntu/Debian/Fedora/CentOS from [https://aws.amazon.com/cli/](https://aws.amazon.com/cli/)
+This is available in Ubuntu/Debian/Fedora/CentOS and MacOS Homebrew
-and MacOS Homebrew as the `awscli` package using `brew
+as the `awscli` package.

+Fedora/CentOS: `yum -y install awscli`

+Ubuntu/Debian: `apt-get -y install awscli`

+MacOS (with [Homebrew](https://brew.sh/)): `brew install awscli`

 When possible, installing via a package is always preferable.
 If you can't find a package available for
-your distribution, you can install `python3` and `pip`, then use these to install `awscli` using `pip3 install awscli`
+your distribution, you can also download the tool from [https://aws.amazon.com/cli/](https://aws.amazon.com/cli/)

 We will assume that you have configured your AWS cli access with credentials available at `~/.aws/credentials`: